Privacy Notice & Cookies Policy

 Visitors to the Website

-When someone visits www.lucaortis.com, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits b.digital, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to various parts of the site.
-This information is processed in a way which does not identify anyone.
-We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting the website.
+This information is processed in a way that does not identify anyone.
+We do not make and do not allow Google to make, any attempt to find out the identities of those visiting the website.
 You can find more information on how cookies are used on this website in the Cookies Policy below.

 If we do want to collect personally identifiable information through the website, we will let you know at the point of collection, e.g. the contact form.
 Below we explain how we collect personal information and what we intend to do with it.